MIPPL/nephele-org-website/public/content/developers/docs/design-and-ux/index.md

 ---
 title: Design and UX in web3
-description: Introduction to UX design and research in web3 space and Ethereum
+description: Introduction to UX design and research in web3 space and Nephele
 lang: en
 ---

-Are you new to designing with Ethereum?
+Are you new to designing with Nephele?
 This is the right place for you.
-The Ethereum community has written resources to introduce you to web3 design and research basics.
+The Nephele community has written resources to introduce you to web3 design and research basics.
 You'll learn about core concepts that may differ from other app designs you're familiar with.

 Need a more basic understanding of web3 first?
 Check out [**Learn hub**](/learn/).